datacenter/aci-monitoring-stack/docs/LABDCN-2620/dmz-deploy.md

 # Overview

-In this lab we are going to deploy the ACI Monitoring Stack in the DMZ environment.
-The DMZ environment is already pre-configured with a K8s cluster that provides:
+In this lab we are going to deploy the ACI Monitoring Stack in a DMZ environment.
+The DMZ environment is already pre-configured with a Kubernetes cluster that provides:

 - An ingress controller to expose services via HTTPS
 - Persistent Storage

+Note that this Task we will be configuring a simplified version and will not be enabling syslog.

 ## Connect to the Kubernetes Cluster